 The event marked a turning point in the industry.
 It was a “coming of age,” marked by the introduction of more complex rules and regulations and an increased emphasis on accountability for energy trading companies.

 As the industry evolved, so did Powerex.
-Since 2002, we’ve expanded into eastern Canadian and U.S. markets, grown our gas trading business and begun trading renewable energy products.
+Since 2002, we’ve grown our gas trading business and begun trading renewable energy products.
 We’ve added ancillary services to our product and service mix, and invested in significant transmission and gas transportation to maintain our leadership role in the movement of physical energy.
 As BC Hydro’s domestic demand for power has grown and its surplus has decreased, we have played a larger role in securing power for the province.